Windward Express: Accidents

 On 13 February 2023, a Windward Express BN-2B-20 Islander (registered PJ-WEB) sustained substantial damage while landing at the Saba-Juancho E. Yrausquin Airport (SAB / TNCS).
 The aircraft struck the ground to the left and approximately one meter before the threshold of runway 12.
 With the main landing gear severely bent, the aircraft subsequently made a hard landing on the runway.
 The pilot, two passengers, and a dog exited the aircraft unharmed.

 Weather was ruled as the main factor in the accident.
 Rain showers were reported in the area at the time of the accident, and a heavy downdraft likely forced the aircraft into the terrain.

-The airframe of PJ-WEB was subsequently dismantled on the apron of the airport, suggesting an attempt to transport and/or rebuild the aircraft.
-Satellite data from March 2024 shows the pieces of the airframe still at Saba airport.